ordina-jworks/ordina-jworks.github.io/_posts/2020-08-06-kubernetes-clients-comparison.md

 However, if it has what you need, you will find that it will be very easy and straight-forward to manage your Kubernetes cluster with this client.

 TODO: add image(s) of Infra

 ## Conclusion

+Now the real question, which client should you use.
+As with any question about software, it depends.

+If you are using some software that has plugins available for Octant, definitely give it a try.
+The [integrations](https://github.com/topics/octant-plugin){:target="_blank" rel="noopener noreferrer"} add a lot of value to the tool and might make it a very compelling option for your use-case.

+If you like to be lightning fast and don't mind struggling though a steep learning curve, K9s might be a tool for you.
+It's the personal favorite of the authors this post, meanly because of it's shortcuts and lightning fast load times.

+If you often need to optimize your resource usage and want a client that just works and is easy to use, go for Lens.
+This is definitely hits the sweet spot of ease of use, stability and available feature set.

+But our final advice really is: just try them out yourself and see which fits your workflow the best.
+Most of them share the same basic functionality and it just depends on your use-cases and workflow which one fits best.